Services that support autistic children and young people

 Children and Young People's Occupational Therapy (CYPOT) works collaboratively with children, their families and school communities to enable children with a range of needs, including autism, to achieve their potential within their occupations at school, home, and the wider community.

-Many children and young people with autism experience sensory processing needs.
+Many autistic children and young people experience sensory processing needs.
 Occupational therapists can assess these needs and suggest strategies that can help in everyday activities.

 Where there are needs, occupational therapists may also assist with motor coordination and daily living skills.